DavidsonGroup/IdentifiHR/README.md

 The processCounts() function subsets the input matrix to only the genes required for predicition.
 It then transforms counts with log2 counts-per-million (CPM) to normalise for library size differences, and scales genes using a z-score, whereby the mean and standard deviation are taken from our training dataset.

-Processed counts can then be used by the predictHR() function to estimate the probability that a sample is HRD.
-PredictHR() uses the trained IdentiiHR model to infer HR status from the expression of only 209 genes.
+Processed counts can then be used by the predictHr() function to estimate the probability that a sample is HRD.
+The predictHr() function uses the trained IdentiiHR model to infer HR status from the expression of only 209 genes.

 The output of IdentifiHR is a data frame containing both a discrete prediction of HR status, being HRD OR HR proficient (HRP), in addiiton to the probability that a sample is HRD.